aws-samples/langgraph-multi-agent/README.md

 │   *_sample_*.ipynb  :  Demonstration of a use case
 │
 └───images
 │   │   workflow.drawio.png
+│   │   nodes.drawio.png
 │
-└───agents
+└───graphs
 │   │   __init__.py
-│   │   execute_agent.py : Resposible for creating the Execute Agent
-│   │   orchestrate_agent.py : Resposible for creating the Orchestrate Agent
+│   │   execute_graph.py : Resposible for generating and executing Python code to execute the plan │   │   orchestrate_graph.py : Resposible for general orchestration and plan creation
 │
-└───dynamodb
+└───state
 │   │   __init__.py
 │   │   create_functions_statsapi.ipynb : Helper notebook to persist pybaseball function metadata
 │   │   data_dictionary.py : String representations of the data dictionary for pybaseball functions
 │   │   functions.json : Output from create_functions_statsapi.ipynb that will be read by the agent system
 │
-└───lambda_function
+└───function
 │   │   __init__.py
 │   │   baseball_lambda.py : Entrypoint for the Agent system
 │
 └───nodes
+│   └───execute
-│   │   __init__.py
+│   │   │   __init__.py
-│   │   execute_node.py : Responsible for creating the Execute Node
+│   │   │   execute_node.py : Responsible for creating the Execute Node
+│   │   │   generate_node.py : Responsible for creating the Generate Node
+│   │   │   summarize_node.py : Responsible for creating the Summarize Node
+│   │
+│   └───orchestrate
+│   │   │   execute_graph_node.py : Triggers the Execute Graph
+│   │   │   initialize_node.py : Responsible for creating the Initialize Node
-│   │   memorize_node.py : Responsible for creating the Memorize Node
+│   │   │   memorize_node.py : Responsible for creating the Memorize Node
+│   │   │   modify_node.py : Responsible for creating the Modify Node
+│   │   │   orchestrate_node.py : Responsible for creating the Orchestrate Node
-│   │   plan_node.py : Responsible for creating the Plan Node
+│   │   │   retrieve_node.py : Responsible for creating the Retrieve Node
-│   │   revise_node.py : Responsible for creating the Revise Node
+│   │   │   revise_node.py : Responsible for creating the Revise Node
+│   │   │   update_node.py : Responsible for creating the Update Node
 │
 └───vectordb
 │   │   __init__.py